yeyo8711/yeyo8711/readme.md

   Started with Javascript on July '21 and moved on to ReactJs at the end of year.
 This year I picked up Solidity and have since created a few different contracts along with the front end dApps including a blockchain game, NFTs, and a decentralized marketplace.<br/>
   Im currently learning NodeJs to incorporate some backend features to my apps and to keep building my <a href="https://www.j-carm.dev">Portfolio</a>.
 My inspiration comes from my family specially my little boy :baby: he means the world to me.
   <br/>
-  Currently applying actively for my first developer job in front end or web3.
+  Currently working as a freelance dev while I boost my skills
 </p>

 <br/>